 Unfortunately for some, cumin is a love/hate note that either you love or don’t.
 A more seasoned nose won’t have any issues with this, but beginners might struggle and give up on what’s actually a well-blended composition.

-The issue I find with this scent and why it will probably never reach the holly grail scent status I gave only to a few fragrances is because everything after opening is what I’ve smelled many times before, and this fragrance seems to struggle more than it should be.
+The issue I find with this scent and why it will probably never reach the holly grail scent status I gave only to a few fragrances is that everything after opening is what I’ve smelled many times before, and this fragrance seems to struggle more than it should be.

 Does it mean you shouldn’t take a look at this composition?
 Well, no. Thankfully, the price point is just right, and it delivers more than it costs while smelling more like a niche fragrance, rather than a designer.